flowershow/flowershow-app/blog/how-to-publish-vault-quickly-and-easily.md

 ## Conclusion

 Congratulations!
-Your Obsidian Vault is now published with Flowershow. 💐
+Your Obsidian vault is now published with Flowershow. 💐